ketsebaoteth/COSMO/README.md

 ![Group 15 (1)](https://github.com/user-attachments/assets/982340a5-eaec-4b38-94d2-b7972971860f)

 # COSMO Editor
-**A Web Based Image Editing Software**
+**A Web-Based Image Editing Software**

-**Cosmo Editor** is a web-based editor that aims to revolutionize image editing by becoming more than just a photoshop clone and to provide better tools built with newer technologies and improved algorithms from the ground up.
+**Cosmo Editor** is a cutting-edge web-based editor designed to revolutionize image editing.
+It aims to surpass traditional tools by leveraging modern technologies and advanced algorithms.

 > [!IMPORTANT]
-> Please note that Cosmo Editor is still in its early stages of development.
-As such, its current features may seem limited.
-However, every project begins with a blank slate, and Cosmo is no exception.
+> Please note that Cosmo Editor is in its early development stages.
+Current features may be limited, but we are continuously working to expand and improve the software.

 ## Features
 - **Web-Based**: Access Cosmo Editor from any device with a web browser.
-- **Advanced Editing Tools**: Aims to improve on the editing tools of the industry standards such as Photoshop.
+- **Advanced Editing Tools**: Enhances industry-standard tools with innovative improvements.
-- **User-Friendly Interface**: Designed to improve usability and streamline your workflow.
+- **User-Friendly Interface**: Streamlined design to enhance usability and workflow.
-- **Well taught out Plugin System**: Well taught out and fully Integrated Plugin system to create a community full of plugins.
+- **Integrated Plugin System**: A thoughtfully designed plugin system to foster a vibrant community of extensions.
-- **Improved On Outdated Functionalities**: A New Way to undo actions in a non-destructive way Using a Smart Undo Algorithm.
+- **Smart Undo Algorithm**: A novel approach to non-destructive undo functionality.
-- **Simple To Use And Web Based**
+- **Simple and Accessible**: Easy to use and accessible from anywhere.

 # For Developers

-## Getting Started With Code Base
+## Getting Started with the Codebase

-To get Cosmo Editor up and running From Source, follow these steps:
+To set up Cosmo Editor from the source, follow these steps:

 1. Clone the repository:
     ```bash